Why is my ductwork freezing up

 How do I know if my ductwork is freezing up?

-Signs of ductwork freezing up include ice buildup on the vents or ducts, reduced airflow, and poor heating or cooling performance.
+Signs of frozen ductwork include reduced airflow, ice buildup on the vents or ducts, and poor heating/cooling performance.

-For minor issues like a dirty air filter, you may be able to fix the problem yourself.
-However, for more complex problems like a refrigerant leak or blower fan issue, it's best to call in a professional HVAC technician.
+For minor issues like a dirty air filter, you may be able to address it yourself.
+But for more complex problems with the HVAC system, it's best to call a professional technician.

 Connect with certified professionals in your area